-ABQ-SE provides counselor to each grade level to help students get on track academically for their future education goals.
+ASE provides counselors to each grade level to help students get on track academically for their future education goals.
 If students are struggling academically, speaking to a counselor for strategies or help should be an option.
-The counselors will help students find out what their missing, check their grades, and help contact the teacher for information on how a student may improve his/her grades.
+The counselors will help students find out what they're missing, check their grades, and help contact the teacher for information on how a student may improve his/her/their grades.